 Caribbean Death Penalty Research is a forum for exploring public opinion on the use of capital punishment in Caribbean countries.
-We are conducting research into public opinion on the death penalty in the Caribbean and the impact of capital punishment on the families of death row inmates using a Public Opinion Survey (to do survey click HERE).
+We are conducting research into public opinion on the death penalty in the Caribbean using a Public Opinion Survey.
 We aim to produce high-quality research which can inform decision-making on criminal justice policies particularly relating to the question of the death penalty.

 The Need for Research